swiftly-solution/documentation/docgen/output/events/gameevents/onbombbegindefuse.md

 ---

 # OnBombBegindefuse
-This event is triggered when bomb_begindefuse is triggered
+This event is triggered when bomb_begindefuse is triggered.
 ::: tabs
 @tab Lua
 ```lua